ayrat555/ayrat555.github.io/_posts/2019-10-20-deploying-simple-ton-smart-contract.md

 There are two main issues related to  using  bleeding-edge technologies:
 - There are a lot of bugs.
-- There are not enough tools for developer tools (testing, debugging, code highlighting for your favourite editor etc)
+- There are not enough tools for developer happiness (testing, debugging, code highlighting for your favorite editor, etc)

 With TON smart contracts you will experience all points described above.
-But we have to cut some slack to TON platform developers because they resolve GitHub issues pretty fast.
+But we have to cut some slack to the TON platform developers because they resolve GitHub issues pretty fast.

 ### Money giver contract

-Let's create a a simple smart contract called `Money Sender`.
+Let's create a simple smart contract called `Money Sender`.

 #### Money sender contract

-It's a simple wallet smart contract which can be used to store, send and receive grams - currency in TON network.
+It's a simple wallet smart contract that can be used to store, send and receive grams - currency in the TON network.
 It's meant to understand the full process of creating a smart contract in Func, deploying it using Fift and writing external messages to it in Fift.

 It consists of several files located in `money_sender` folder:
 1. `money_sender.fc` - the contract that proxies internal messages.
 It doesn't have any checks (seqno, signature) because it's used only as an example.
 It increments its seqno after every request.